fentec-project/gofe/README.md

  `go get -u -t github.com/fentec-project/gofe/...` from the terminal (note that this also downloads and builds all the dependencies of the library).

-To make sure the library works as expected, navigate to your `$GOPATH/src/github.com/fentec-project/gofe` directory and run `go test -v ./...` .
+To make sure the library works as expected, navigate to your `$GOPATH/pkg/mod/github.com/fentec-project/gofe` directory and run `go test -v ./...` .
+If you are still using Go version below 1.16 or have `GO111MODULE=off` set, navigate to `$GOPATH/src/github.com/fentec-project` instead.

 ## Using GoFE in your project
 After you have successfully built the library, you can use it in your project.